 Now that we know a little bit about how the game is played, let's take a look at what it means to play professionally.
 Unlike most sports, professional soccer has leagues all over the world.
 Under FIFA rules, most leagues have to be within a single country.
 Major League Soccer is an exception, allowed to field teams in the USA and Canada.
 England's league also allows clubs from Wales.

-There is no one major league like you’re used to in American pro sports.
-England’s Premier League is normally thought of as the best overall, but there isn’t a clear best when the world’s top players are in Spain, some of the world’s biggest clubs play in Italy, and a German club is the defending European champion.
+There is no one major league like you're used to in American pro sports.
+England's Premier League is normally thought of as the best overall, but there isn't a clear best when the world's top players are in Spain, some of the world's biggest clubs play in Italy, and a German club is normally in the running to become European champion.

 How is there a champion of Europe when leagues are separated by country?
 FIFA controls world soccer, and beneath FIFA are six regional confederations.
 Those confederations have their own tournament to crown a regional champion.
 In Europe, that's the Champions League.
 It's the Champions League that's the highest level of club competition, even though FIFA stages a Club World Cup.

 How is this different from the World Cup?
 The World Cup is for National Teams.
 These are teams for each soccer-playing country.
 If you're thinking all-star teams, that's close enough.
 Except these all-star teams require their all-stars to be a citizen of the country they represent.
 So England's National Team isn't a Premier League all-star team since that league draws players from all around the world.
 England's National Team is the best players that are English citizens.